 Suffix: The suffix mode allows users to return results where the searched term appears at the end of a term in the records.
 For example, an advanced search of ment using the suffix search mode will retrieve results including management or equipment.

 Classic: Classic search mode allows users to search using the Boolean operators and truncation methods available in the legacy ID Manual.
-For explanations of those features, see the Searching the legacy Trademark ID Manual page.
+For explanations of those features, see How to Use Boolean Operators to Conduct a Search and How to use truncation to conduct a search on the Searching the legacy Trademark ID Manual page.

 Status: A user can narrow his or her search by limiting the search results to records with a particular status, A - Added, M - Modified, X - Example, or D - Deleted.
 For an explanation of record statuses, see Status above.